Tucson Rendezvous

 Extend Your Stay

 Tucson offers so many incredible experiences that it’s hard to fit them all into just a few days.
 We therefore invite you to arrive a day early or stay a day longer and take advantage of our optional excursions available on January 17 and January 20.
-To add an extra day to your stay, simply purchase the add-on hotel package at booking and select from the optional excursions available.
+The same options will be offered on either day, so you can choose the date that works best for you.

 Trip Details